dx-games-1339/dx-games-1339.github.io/ironbound/documentation_v24.md

 > **initial_charges = min(200, 40 + 20 × (max_health / current_health))**

 Where:
-- `current_health` — the character's current effective health at the moment of the hit (base health minus all active wound penalties)
+- `current_health` — the character's current effective health at the moment of the hit (base health minus all active wound penalties).
+Must be greater than zero — a character with `current_health ≤ 0` is already dead (see Section 5.3.1) and the incapacitation check does not fire.
+The incapacitation check is only evaluated when `current_health > 0`.
 - `max_health` — the character's base health (unmodified by wounds)
 - The result is capped at 200 — any excess above 200 is discarded